 by Dr. Erin Carr, June 21, 2016

-Physical therapy treatment for hypermobile joints is effective for various joints in our bodies.
+Physical therapy for hypermobile joints is effective for various joints in our body.
 Have you sprained an ankle?
 Dislocated your shoulder?
 Experienced whiplash?
 You may have joint hypermobility.
-Although ankle sprains, whiplash, and shoulder dislocations sound like very different injuries, they have a lot in common.
+Although ankle sprains, whiplash, and shoulder dislocations sound like very different injuries, they all often result in hypermobility.
 Repetitive re-injury to these parts of your body, may develop into pain or muscle stiffness due to unstable or hypermobile joints.
-Hypermobility or instability are terms used by physical therapists and other healthcare professionals describing what happens to a joint when it is not supported properly by the ligaments, cartilage muscles and tendons in and around it.
+Proper physical therapy for hypermobile joints is essential in treating these injuries and so many others.

-Do you experience more pain at rest than with activity?
-Do you have a hard time falling asleep or staying asleep?
-Do you experience catching in your joint(s) with certain movements?
-Do you feel better when you move or walk versus stay in one place like sitting or standing?
+Some of these questions may include.
+Do you experience more pain at rest compared with activity?
+Is it hard falling asleep or staying asleep without waking in pain?
+Have you experienced catching in your joint(s) with certain movements?
+Does your pain worsen sitting or standing?
+Or improve with activity?
 If so, you may experience something called hypermobility or instability in your joints.
-Physical therapy treatment for hypermobile joints focuses on strength, stability and proprioception.
+Physical therapy for hypermobile joints focuses on strength, stability and proprioception.

-Most people think an injury only gets exacerbated with physical activity, where as, someone with instability or hypermobility may actually have less pain with activity and more pain at rest or static positions.
-Meaning, when sitting, standing or sleeping, such static postures can actually increase pain where walking or moderate exercise relieves it.
-When there is an unstable joint in the body, our body innately understands that it needs to protect this area by using the larger muscle groups to tighten, spasm, ache or limit range of motion.
-Our brain is essentially tells our body to tighten, spasm, ache or cause pain so that we eventually move and change positions so our muscles and ligaments activate and stabilize the area.
+It is natural to think an injury can only worsen with certain movements.
+However, someone with instability may actually feel better with activity.
+While experience more pain or discomfort at rest.
+If you find yourself in more pain when sitting, standing or sleeping.
+Such static postures can actually increase your symptoms.
+Where as, walking or moderate exercise can reduce it.
+When there is an unstable joint in the body.
+Our body innately understands it needs to protect this area.
+Utilizing larger muscle groups to tighten that may result in spasms, aches or limit range of motion.
+Our brain is essentially telling our body to tighten, spasm, ache or cause pain so that we eventually move around or change positions so that our muscles and ligaments activate and stabilize the area.

 On the other end of the spectrum, repetitive ankle sprains are also very common.
-The ankle joint is supported by several ligaments.
-When these ligaments are overstretched from repetitive trauma or re-injury, the more stretched the ligaments get the less support they are.
-Strengthening is also essential for the foot and ankle, as are balance exercises.
+Many ligaments support the ankle joint.
+These ligaments stretch like rubberbands.
+Although they have a lot of give.
+When these ligaments are overstretched from re-injury, they lose there elasticity.
+Strengthening the muscles in and around your feet and ankles is also essential.
+As are balance exercises.
 Balance exercises such as standing on one foot or tandem walking can help with proprioception, which is knowing where your body is in space.
-Proprioceptors are found in ligaments throughout the body.
-They have receptors that communicate with the brain.
+Ligaments connect bone to bone.
+And these ligaments have receptors that communicate with the brain.
 The brain can then send the proper signals back to the body to help with timing and coordination of movement between large and small muscle groups.

-When one experiences hypermobility in the cervical spine from a whiplash injury, these individuals complain of pain while sleeping, sitting at the computer or looking up for an extended period of time.
-Physical therapy treatment for hyperomobility in the neck incorporates strength and endurance exercises for the deep neck flexors (the abdominals for the neck).
-These are essential along with coordinating eye movements with head movements for added proprioception to stabilize the deep postural muscles supporting the spine itself.
+When experiencing hypermobility in the cervical spine from a whiplash injury.
+Individuals complain of pain while sleeping, looking down at the computer or looking up for an extended period of time.
+Whiplash physical therapy for hyperomobile joints incorporates strength and endurance exercises for the deep neck flexors.
+The abdominal muscles for your neck.
+These are very important muscles to retrain.
+Incorporating eye movements with your neck and head movements for added proprioception.
+Helps stabilize the deep postural muscles supporting the spine itself.

-Physical therapy treatment for hypermobile joints focus on building awareness through the use of small postural muscles, strengthening on stable surfaces and moving toward more challenging activities to build connections between the brain and body for better coordination and long term injury recovery and prevention.
+In general, physical therapy for hypermobile joints focuses on building strength of small postural muscles and awareness through ligament stabilization.
+Starting with exercises lying on your back.
+Then progress toward more challenging exercises in sitting and standing.
+All of which build connections between the brain and body for better coordination and long term injury recovery as well as prevention.

 If you are not sure if you are experiencing instability, contact your local physical therapist in regards to treatment for hypermobile joints.
 In addition to physical therapy, PRP, prolotherapy and/or stem cell regenerative medicine can also be extremely helpful in healing unstable joints from ligament or tendon injury.
 Physical therapy after PRP injections will continue to help stabilize, strengthen and balance the area of injury providing long term pain relief while improving overall function.
 Turn pain and weakness into strength and vitality.